menu

 Occupations and Workforce

-Marcell is a blue-collar town, with 37.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marcell is generally considered to be a blue-collar town.
+37.50% of the Marcell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marcell is a township of production and manufacturing workers, managers, and professionals.
 There are especially a lot of people living in Marcell who work in management occupations (18.75%), healthcare (12.50%), and office and administrative support (8.04%).

 Also of interest is that Marcell has more people living here who work in computers and math than 95% of the places in the US.